MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-disks.md

 ## Use PowerShell to add multiple disks to a VM

-You can use PowerShell to provision a VM and add new data disks, or attach pre-existing managed disk or .vhd file as data disk.
+You can use PowerShell to provision a VM and add new data disks, or attach a pre-existing managed disk or .vhd file as a data disk.

 The **Add-AzureRmVMDataDisk** cmdlet adds a data disk to a VM.
 You can add a data disk when you create a VM, or you can add a data disk to an existing VM.
-For unamanaged disk, specify the **VhdUri** parameter to distribute the disks to different containers.
+For an unamanaged disk, specify the **VhdUri** parameter to distribute the disks to different containers.

 ### Add data disks to a **new** VM